The following article originally appeared on deansomerset.com. It is republished here with permission.

 If we stretch the hamstrings and re-test to show no improvement, it’s not the hamstring tension restricting the movement.
 Maybe if we did some foam rolling we could resolve that, but if re-testing showed otherwise, it’s not foam rolling.

 Maybe they don’t have the stability at that position of their squat?
-If they only have 2 feet on the ground that’s a much less stable position than hanging from a TRX or handle, and much less stable front to back than if they were to hold a dumbbell in a goblet position and squat to a box.
+If they only have two feet on the ground that’s a much less stable position than hanging from a TRX or handle, and much less stable front to back than if they were to hold a dumbbell in a goblet position and squat to a box.
 Front squats tend to produce more depth than back squat, possibly because if an easier time finding balance with an anterior load versus a posterior load.

 If the movement improves immediately with an external load in the goblet position, it’s not a hamstring issue.
 Most likely, it’s an anterior-posterior stability issue, also known as balance.